 My intention is to stay with you during those hard times when you may encounter frustration, and discouragement as you revise the assumptions beneath your life's story.
 Together we work to find another way forward in a process that has the potential of being immensely rewarding and lasting.
 Change and even deep transformation become possible as the process unfolds.

 I work in a relational, interpersonal style while honoring the more than personal.
 I begin with your beginnings - the first words of "Chapter One" in your story.
-I work with both conscious and unconscious material such as dreams, daydreams, fantasies, intuitions, various symptoms - more than what we may think we know about ourselves.
+As mentioned, I work with both conscious and unconscious material such as dreams, daydreams, fantasies, intuitions, various symptoms - more than what we may think we know about ourselves.
 Unexpectedly, we gain insight into those obstacles that impede our intended path.
 Together we listen into those difficulties for new directions emerging from the depths of ongoing struggles.

 It's my desire to help you discover the resources, inner and outer, that are available to help you.
 My experience, training, and education are available to you as one, among many, of those guiding resources.